 Remnants of the night haunt this day.
-I woke from a nightmare and now I feel shaken.
+I woke from a nightmare, and now I feel shaken.
 I begin this day with a moment of fear that heightens my awareness.
 I have an expectation of danger that is accompanied by an uneasy relief.
-I am no longer within the nightmare and yet it raises many questions.
-I search through the symbols it contains and I attempt to understand.
+I’m no longer within the nightmare, yet it raises many questions.
+I search through the symbols it contains, and I attempt to understand.
 It is as though I have allowed the night to extend into the day.
 The boundary that lies between day and night is not solid.
-We cannot divide time with abrupt boundaries, as we always carry many things from the past.
-I feel as though, the nightmare was a scream from a past memory.
+We cannot divide time with abrupt edges, as we always carry many things from the past.
+I feel as though the nightmare was a scream from a past memory.
 It is a memory that I must carry forward.
-We ignore some lessons at our own detriment.
+We ignore some lessons to our own detriment.
 We attempt to throw away aspects of the past when they are often valuable teachers.
 Without an understanding of the past, the future seems random and meaningless.
-The past allows us to place events in context.
-It creates an awareness of our life’s purpose and meaning.
-It allows us to understand our own process.
-Sometimes we cannot let go of an event, until we have defined its purpose and value within our life’s story.
+The past allows us to place events in context, creating an awareness of our life’s purpose and meaning.
+It helps us to understand our own process.
+Sometimes we cannot let go of an event until we have defined its purpose and value within our life’s story.
 It doesn’t matter how unpleasant the experience was.
 There was a reason why we traveled through the nightmare.
 We must remember its content as we approach a new day.

 27 Days is a series of transient sculptures each representing a single day.
 The sculptures are made from natural materials where stones are shaped into different patterns.
 My behavior shapes the nature of each day, how I move the stones shapes the sculpture that represents it.
 These temporary sculptures are also meditations upon a day.
 Over many days we can see patterns emerge and slowly life changes, but within a single day this pattern is elusive.
 We are making decisions and responding to life’s challenges but we do not know what we are creating.
 To meditate upon a single day is an act of consciously observing your life as it unfolds.